Yokonakajima11/HackTheBox/README.md

  ### CRON
+ - cat /etc/crontab -  view what cron jobs are scheduled<br />
   If you're unfamiliar with crontab schedule expression, you can use https://crontab.guru.
  <br />
  get the reverse shell, check what crone job is being run.
 Create a file with that name and put this inside: